🧘 Curs nou de Abheda Yoga

 What dr. Cueșdean can be checked on the internet.

-For clarification, we propose an exercise: the reader can choose the word in Romanian, search it on the online dictionary in English, and from English he translates it, also through the Internet, into Punjabi.
+For clarification, we propose an exercise: the reader can choose the word in Romanian, searches the online dictionary in English, and translates it from English, also through the internet, into Punjabi.

-We cannot give all 2,000 common words.
+We can’t give all 2,000 words together.
 We’re going to show some of the ones we thought were of Latin origin.

 You’ll notice that the sounds are almost identical, and the meanings are absolutely the same.